| | New

 Resolution

-of the Board of Directors of
+of the Board of Directors ofthe (your neighborhood council)

 City

-c/o City Clerk, Rm 395
+Council of Los Angelesc/o City Clerk, Rm 395

 City Hall, 200 North Spring Street